azat-co/aws-intermediate/03-outro.md

 ## Topics covered

-* Building scalable infrastructure in AWS web console
+* Well-architectured framework, IAM, AWS CLI and infrastructure as code
-* Using AWS CLI and User Data to automate
+* Node SDK, CloudFormation and User Data to automate
-* Using CodeDeploy
+* CodeDeploy and CodePipeline for CI/CD
-* Using CloudFormation
-* Using Elastic Beanstalk
+* DynamoDB
+* How to leverage AWS Lambda and API Gateway

 ---

 ## Labs covered

+1. Hello World AWS CLI
+1. SDK
+1. CloudFormation
+1. CodeDeploy and CodePipeline
+1. Serverless and DynamoDB

 ---